Particular/docs.particular.net/nservicebus/dependency-injection/structuremap.md

 ---
 title: StructureMap
 summary: Details on how to Configure NServiceBus to use StructureMap for dependency injection.
-Includes usage examples as well as lifecycle mappings.
 component: StructureMap
-reviewed: 2018-12-05
+reviewed: 2020-02-19
 tags:
  - Dependency Injection
 redirects: